near/docs/docs/2.develop/contracts/quickstart.md

 Go ahead and check other [examples](/tutorials/examples/guest-book) or proceed straight to the [Develop section](./anatomy.md) to know how to write your own contract.

-If you have any questions, do not hesitate in joining us on [Discord](https://near.chat).
+If you have any questions, do not hesitate to join us on [Discord](https://near.chat).
 We regularly host Office Hours, in which you can join our voice channel and ask questions.

 Happy coding! 🚀